Chris King (basketball)

-Christopher Donnell King (born July 24, 1969) is a retired American professional basketball player.
+Christopher Donnell King (born July 24, 1969) is an American former professional basketball player.
 He most notably played in the National Basketball Association (NBA).

 College career

 Born in Newton Grove, North Carolina, King got his start at playing high school basketball for the Hobbton High School Wildcats, in Newton Grove, North Carolina.
 He then played college basketball at Wake Forest University, where he played with the Wake Forest Demon Deacons, from 1988 to 1992.

 Professional career

-King was selected by the Seattle SuperSonics, in 2nd round, with the 45th overall pick of 1992 NBA Draft.
+King was selected by the Seattle SuperSonics, in 2nd round, with the 45th overall pick of 1992 NBA draft.
 King played in 15 games for the Sonics, during the 1993–94 season, where he made his only NBA playoff appearance.
 He was also a member of the Vancouver Grizzlies' inaugural season (1995–96), for whom he played in 80 out of 82 games, and starting in 66 of them.
 He averaged 7.9 points and 3.6 rebounds per game that season.
 During that season, King grabbed an NBA career-high 14 rebounds, to go along with 21 points, in a 79–94 loss to the Utah Jazz.
 King tipped in a Byron Scott missed shot at the buzzer, in the team's home opener, to beat the Minnesota Timberwolves in overtime.
 His final appearance in the league was during the 1999 lockout season, in which he played in a total of eight games with the Utah Jazz.
-Upon leaving the NBA, King moved to Roanoke,Virginia working as a security guard for a local supermarket.
+Upon leaving the NBA, King played throughout Europe.